everlytic/push-notifications-sdk-web/README.md

     -

-- `subscribeAnonymous([resetPreflightCheck])` This method you can either call manually, or it will get called automatically if you added the `autoSubscribe` option in the SDK `init` method.
+- `subscribeAnonymous()` This method you can either call manually, or it will get called automatically if you added the `autoSubscribe` option in the SDK `init` method.
     ```javascript
     //...
 This code comes after the SDK init method that did not supply the autoSubscribe option
     SDK.subscribeAnonymous().then(function(result) {